Export Power BI paginated reports with Power Automate

 - Save a Power BI paginated report to a local system folder.

 Considerations and limitations

-When using Power Automate to export a paginated report that takes more than two minutes to download, the export will fail due to Power Automate’s outbound synchronous request limitation.
+When you use Power Automate to export a paginated report that takes more than two minutes to download, the export fails due to the Power Automate outbound synchronous request limitation.